mat813/acme-tiny-scripts/README.md

 ### `check_expire.sh`

-This is a nagios plugin that will check that all the certificates in the public directory have an expiration date of at least 50 days in the future, give a warning if they have less, and become critical if it goes below 25 days.
+This is a nagios plugin that will check that all the certificates in the public directory have an expiration date of at least $warning days in the future, default 15, give a warning if they have less, and become critical if it goes below $critical days, default 10.

 ## notes